Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Introduction

-Prior to working out the general local U($N$) gauge theory in the extended canonical formalism in \sref{sec:gen-gauge-ext}, a concise introduction of the concept of extended Lagrangians and Hamiltonians and their subsequent field equations is presented in sections~\ref{sec:gen-lagr} and~\ref{sec:gen-ham}.
-In these sections, we restrict ourselves to {\em trivial\/} extended Lagrangians and Hamiltonians that are directly obtained on the basis of given conventional (non-extended) Lagrangians and Hamiltonians of our physical systems.
-The trivial extended Lagrangians and Hamiltonians do not {\em determine\/} the dynamics of the space-time metric (as does the Hilbert Lagrangian of general relativity which yields the Einstein equations), but rather {\em allow\/} for arbitrary variations of the space-time metric.
+Prior to working out the general local SU($N$) gauge theory in the extended canonical formalism in \sref{sec:gen-gauge-ext}, a concise introduction of the concept of extended Lagrangians and Hamiltonians and their subsequent field equations is presented in sections~\ref{sec:gen-lagr} and~\ref{sec:gen-ham}.
+In these sections, we restrict ourselves to extended Lagrangians and Hamiltonians that are directly obtained on the basis of given conventional (non-extended) Lagrangians and Hamiltonians of our physical systems.
+These extended Lagrangians and Hamiltonians do not \emph{determine} the dynamics of the space-time metric (as does the Hilbert Lagrangian of general relativity which yields the Einstein equations), but rather \emph{allow} for arbitrary variations of the space-time metric.
 This necessary precondition provides the foundation on which the extended canonical transformation theory for the realm of classical field theory will be sketched in~\sref{sec:gen-ct}.

-The U($N$) gauge theory, outlined in \sref{sec:gen-gauge-ext}, is then based on a generating function that in the first step merely describes the demanded transformation of the fields in iso-space.
+The SU($N$) gauge theory, outlined in \sref{sec:gen-gauge-ext}, is then based on a generating function that in the first step merely describes the demanded transformation of the fields in iso-space.
 As usual, this transformation forces us to introduce gauge fields that render an appropriately amended Hamiltonian locally gauge invariant.
-The emerging transformation law for the gauge fields then gives rise to introduce a corresponding amended generating function that additionly defines this transformation law for the gauge fields.
+The emerging transformation law for the gauge fields then gives rise to introduce a corresponding amended generating function that defines in addition this transformation law for the gauge fields.
 As the characteristic feature of the canonical transformation formalism, this amended generating function also provides the transformation law for the conjugate fields and for the Hamiltonian.
-This way, we directly encounter the Hamiltonian representation of the well-established U($N$) gauge theory.
-Yet, by {\em not\/} requiring the gauge field momentum tensor to be skew-symmetric, an additional term emerges that is related to the connection coefficients (``Christoffel symbols'') of Riemannian geometry.
-Treating these coefficients in complete analogy to the gauge fields, we set up a second amended generating function that also describes the transformation law of the Christoffel symbols.
-The complete set of the subsequent canonical transformation rules for the base fields, the gauge fields, the connection coefficients, and the respective canonical conjugate fields then provides us with a second amended Hamiltonian that is {\em form-invariant\/} in all its constituents.
+This way, we directly encounter the Hamiltonian representation of the well-established SU($N$) gauge theory.